 The devil is in the details, right?

-But if there are no details, especially in minimalist designs, what defines the design?
+But what if there are no details?
+What defines the design?

-If composition, color choice, symmetry, and other important design principles make the overall look unconvincing, a lack of detail can determine whether the design is good or bad.
+But if composition, color choice, symmetry and other important design principles do not make the overall picture convincing, a lack of detail can decide whether the design is good or bad.

 From good to great

-I personally believe that the big picture of a minimalist design is important, after all, it gives the first impression, but it is usually the details that make the design special.
-They distinguish good minimalist design from great minimalist design.
-Especially the details that manage to combine functionality with aesthetics (example 3).
-And that, in my opinion, is what makes minimalist design so appealing.
+So what makes minimalist design?
+The overall look or the details?
+I, personally, believe that the overall look of the design is important, after all it gives the first impression, but it’s usually the details that make the design special.
+They differentiate good minimalist design from great minimalist design.
+Especially the details that manage to combine functionality and aesthetics (example 3).
+And that, in my opinion, is what makes minimalist design so attractive.

-It is important that the details work together to create a cohesive whole.
-If one element is out of place, it can throw off the entire design.
-So the key to a successful minimalist design is finding the right balance between the details and the big picture.
+It is important that the details work together and create a coherent whole.
+If one element is out of place, it can disrupt the entire design.
+So the key to a successful minimalist design is is finding the right balance between the details and the big picture.
+But these are just my thoughts on the subject.

 Now it’s up to the designers among my readers: What makes minimalist design for you?